twolfson/twolfson.com/articles/startup-time-investing.md

   "summary": "TODO: Summarize me, and update keywords" }

 You're at a startup, you have a finite number of hours in a week.
-How do you determine what to build, what to prioritize, and what to even do?
+How do you prioritize between executing a task or improving its process?

 <!-- Trying something new, like an intro hook to a YouTube video.
 Intro line then personal line as an aside -->

-*Hi, I'm Todd.
-I'm a startup engineer; 3x first engineer, former Uber engineer, and have worked at many more startups.<br/>In this article, we'll be covering how to use and invest your hours at a startup.*
+*If you're new: Hi, I'm Todd.
+I'm a startup engineer; 3x first engineer, former Uber engineer, and have worked at many more startups.*

 <!-- TODO: Does this stylistically work?
 Do we need something new in our UI? -->